 Two behaviours, two target groups.
-BWA then took a deep dive to find out more.
+BWA then took a ‘deep dive’ to find out more.

 Getting parents and their kids to adopt these behaviours would require some tweaks and a kind of homework.

-It also turns out that parents and students thought that the two target behaviours were actually no brainers (the best kind of behaviour change) and would not be much trouble to take up.
+It turns out that parents and students thought that the two target behaviours were actually no brainers (the best kind of behaviour change) and would not be much trouble to take up.

 Despite a slight pushback from some parents (faced with proof that their kids were not eating everything), they agreed to give it a go.